 e.
 Moisture

 Anomalies in moisture content (gauged through use of precipitable water) exhibit a similar relationship to tornado outbreaks in this study as instability axes do.
 Areas of increased moisture content tend to favor increased tornado activity, while anomalously dry regions tend to negate tornado activity.
 The clearest examples of this phenomenon can be found in Figures 3.28-3.31, particularly within the following composites: January PC1+, PC2+, PC1-, PC2-; April PC1+, PC2+, PC1-, PC2-, and PC3-.
 Some composites even exhibit anomaly dipoles (anomalously moist conditions adjacent to anomalously dry conditions: January PC2+, PC2-; April PC1+, PC3+, PC1-, and PC3-) which occasionally focuses tornado activity into localized regions.

+3.5 Conclusions

+The preceding sections of this chapter established a basic climatology of tornado outbreaks from January through April 1950-2010.
+Generally, tornadoes are most concentrated in the southern U.S. in January, but tornado activity increases dramatically with progression toward April.
+A westward progression of tornado maxima is also noted, with tornado maxima occurring in the southern Great Plains in April.
+Secular (non-meteorological) trends in tornado activity (i.e., underreporting problems before the 1980s) were also discussed at length.
+Each of these findings